Another World (TV series): Development

 In 1963, NBC approached PGP about Irna Phillips creating a new serial for them.
-She decided to base it on the concept of living not only in the real life, but simultaneously living in an alternate world of hopes and desires.
-Attorney Mitchell Dru (played by Geoffrey Lumb), who had previously been a character on As the World Turns, became a character on Another World during the early years of the program (1964-1971).
+She decided to base it on the concept of living not only in real life, but simultaneously living in an alternate world of hopes and desires.
+Attorney Mitchell Dru (played by Geoffrey Lumb), who had previously been a character on As the World Turns, became a character on Another World during the early years of the program (1964–1971).
 Two characters from another CBS soap opera, The Guiding Light—attorney Mike Bauer and his daughter Hope—did cross over in 1966, remaining for a year before returning to The Guiding Light.
 Expectations were so high that Another World had six weeks of commercial time sold in advance.

-On November 22, 1963, a group of executives (including Executive producer Allen M. Potter and director Tom Donovan) met at the VMLY&R ad agency in New York to discuss the show's opening story, the death of William Matthews, when they heard the news of another death in Dallas: the assassination of President Kennedy.
+On November 22, 1963, a group of executives (including executive producer Allen M. Potter and director Tom Donovan) met at the VMLY&R ad agency in New York to discuss the show's opening story, the death of William Matthews, when they heard the news of another death in Dallas: the assassination of President Kennedy.

-After opening with a death in the core Matthews family, Irna planned to follow up with an out-of-wedlock pregnancy, a septic abortion, a shooting, and murder trial.
+After opening with a death in the core Matthews family, Irna planned to follow up with an out-of-wedlock pregnancy, a septic abortion, a shooting, and a murder trial.
 As Allen M. Potter explained, "Irna just didn't want to take a chance on waiting for the ratings.
 She felt that with this kind of showy story she could build an audience more quickly."
 Said Tom Donovan, "In construction, Irna was attempting to follow the structure of As the World Turns.
 Irna would never conceive of a story not based on a family."